ajay21-hub/My-Projects/README.md

-# Here are some projects done by me on sloidworks.
+# Here are some personal projects done by me on sloidworks.